-Click here for Festival Safety information.
+Click here for Safety information.

 Each hut is also equipped with first responder gear including first aid kits, megaphones, fire extinguishers, fire blankets and a lanyard with 12 pre-scripted incident/emergency announcements.
 Each area has a team of roving Helpers who take direction from the Area Coordinator.
 Guests in the campgrounds are kept informed via these 24 hour permanent campground teams and via the stage sound system in the Amphitheatre.

-The forecasting and situational assessments made by the multi-agency team determine the specific appropriate response required which may include activating various safety management procedures including communication plans, crowd management, pedestrian and traffic management, first fire attack and assembly areas.
-As is the case for many large outdoor venues like the MCG, a ‘shelter in place’ plan has been included because a full site evacuation may not be advised in every scenario.
-This could be due to incidents like heavy smoke in the region or a nearby car accident blocking easy egress onto clear road networks.
+The forecasting and situational assessments made by the multi-agency team determine the specific appropriate response required, which may include activating various safety management procedures, including communication plans, crowd management, pedestrian and traffic management, first fire attack and assembly areas.
+As is the case for many large outdoor venues, like the MCG, a ‘shelter in place’ plan has been included because a full site evacuation may not be advised in every scenario.
+This could be due to incidents like heavy smoke in the region, or a nearby car accident blocking easy egress onto clear road networks.

-All campgrounds are close to toilets, drinking water, security and helpers.
+All campgrounds are close to toilets, drinking water, security and Helpers.